Diversity, Equity & Inclusion at UNC Schools

 Colleges have established DEI offices and programs to address historical inequities, but critics argue they're costly and may conflict with academic freedom.
 The debate touches on funding priorities, workplace preparation, and varying definitions of DEI.
 This has resulted in a patchwork of policies nationwide, with some states restricting DEI efforts while others maintain or expand them.

-The Chronicle is tracking 85 bills in 28 states and the U.S. Congress that aim to restrict diversity, equity, and inclusion (DEI) efforts in higher education.
-As of June 28, 2024, 14 bills had become law, 14 had final legislative approval, and 53 had been tabled, failed, or vetoed.
+The Chronicle of Higher Education is tracking 85 bills in 28 states and the U.S. Congress that aim to restrict DEI efforts in higher education.
+As of June 2024, 14 bills had become law, 14 had final legislative approval, and 53 had been tabled, failed, or vetoed.

 The legislation typically targets DEI offices or staff, mandatory diversity training, diversity statements in hiring/promotion, and consideration of race, sex, ethnicity, or national origin in admissions/employment.